ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 	return compute_with_see_sharpe(&time_val, 2.0f, true, "important");
 }
 ```

+Note: `[[abi::kandr]]` is not a real attribute.
+It's not in the standard.
+It's just a not-so-subtle suggestion to your implementation to implement an attribute with a similar name.
+Give it a more specific name, like `[[arm7va::kandr]]` or something, please!

 Unfortunately, because calling convention and Application Binary Interface (ABI) lay outside of the standard, there's no cross-platform, standard solution we can provide.
 But, the attribute solution is a pretty good one and for implementations where it matters, we encourage users to prompt their implementers to provide such functionality.
 It was already a silent contract between the implementation and the end-user where arguments were stored, and keeping that code working means implementers should once again look into the quality of their implementations to support users making the transition.
 This is, of course, only if N2919 is accepted, but it's the best we can do.
 Which leads to a different, but smaller, problem...